gitlevich/NitroService/readme.md

    loglevel = "INFO"
  }`

-The channels from which the app will extract schedule information is listed in providers.txt file.
+The channels from which the app will extract schedule information is listed in channels.txt file.